 Our goal is to list parts that a mechanic can fit with confidence.
 To get there, we combine visual inspection with functional testing wherever it makes sense:

-All test results – both positive checks and any limitations (for example, “not fully tested due to non-runner”) – are written straight into our internal notes so the final listing reflects the real story of each part.
+All test results – both positive checks and any limitations – are written straight into our internal notes so the final listing reflects the real story of each part.

 We dismantle each truck in stages, breaking it down into clean assemblies instead of simply stripping random parts: